For any more queries reach out on the blue bubble on the right bottom.

 Applying and Selection

-You need first complete your profile and start applying right away.
-If you don’t know how to search and apply check out this video.
+You need first complete your profile and you can start applying right away.

 Once you have shortlisted projects, you can apply to them straight away.
 After applying, the selection can be as fast as within a week or can be more than a month too, it depends a lot on the project or place where you are applying or how soon your interview is getting set up etc, which is why it is important to have your Experience Manager consult you about the best options of places to apply and be a touchpoint with the Project Manager of the project where you apply to fasten the process for you.